canonical/ubuntu-packaging-guide/docs/reference/debian-dir-overview.rst

 .. important::

-    The format (especially of the date) is important.
     The date should be in :rfc:`5322` format, which can be obtained by using the command :command:`date -R`.
 For convenience, the command :command:`dch` may be used to edit the changelog.
 It will update the date automatically.
 For further information, see :manpage:`dch(1)`.

 If you are packaging from scratch, :command:`dch --create` (:command:`dch` is in the ``devscripts`` package) will create a standard :file:`debian/changelog` for